Configure the RC Input

 - Connect the Sum-PPM signal to the RC-2 pin on the RC port (see Pins and Connectors).
 Also a GND connection is of course required.

 - Configure the parameter , which is found in the tab, as a Sum-PPM.
 Select e.g. “sum ppm 8” if your Sum-PPM signal transmits eight channels.
+You can also set it to “sum ppm auto”, which then determines the number of transmitted channels automatically.
+This option is however less robust against noise.

 The data transmitted by the Sum-PPM signal can then be used in any available function by selecting “Virtual-1” to “Virtual-12” as input.